Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Coloring triangle-free overlap game graphs

 Fix a heavy-light decomposition of $M$.
-Form an auxiliary graph $G'$ by removing the edges of $G$ that connect two vertices in different heavy paths.
-By Lemma \ref{lem:primary} \ref{lem:leading_tree}, the vertices on each heavy path induce a forest in $G$, hence $G'$ is a forest and can be properly colored with two colors.
-Let $C_1$ and $C_2$ be the coloring classes in a proper two-coloring of $G'$, and fix $i\in\{1,2\}$.
-For any $x,y\in C_i$, the following holds:
+Form an auxiliary graph $G'$ by removing from $G$ the edges connecting pairs of vertices in different heavy paths.
+By Lemma \ref{lem:p-restricted} \ref{lem:p-forest}, the vertices on each heavy path induce a forest in $G$.
+Hence $G'$ is a forest and can be properly colored with two colors.
+Let $C_1$ and $C_2$ be the color classes in a proper two-coloring of $G'$.
+Fix $i\in\{1,2\}$.
+It follows that for any $x,y\in C_i$, if $x\edgeto y$, then $x$ and $y$ lie on different heavy paths.
+Color the induced subgraph $G[C_i]$ of $G$ by First-fit, processing the vertices from left to right in the order $\prec$.
+That is, the color assigned to a vertex $v\in C_i$ is the least positive integer not assigned to any $u\in C_i$ with $u\edgeto v$.

-We color the vertices from $C_i$ with positive integers one at a time, going from the root of $M$ towards the leaves.
-We choose the color of a vertex $v\in C_i$ to be the least positive integer not occurring as a color of any vertex $w$ with $w\in C_i$ and $w\edgeto v$ (every such vertex has been colored before $v$).
-This coloring strategy is known as \emph{first-fit}.